alcalyn/phax-bundle/Phax/CoreBundle/Resources/doc/index.md

 ### Step 3: Register Phax route

-Phax needs to register one route: its controller then every Phax Action will be called.
+Phax needs to register one route: its controller used for every ajax call.

 ``` yml
 #app/routing.yml